 Their proposed textbook, ‘The Economy’, fully recognises its titular term is a social construction, and provides, as its starting point, an account of the effects of the industrial revolution, the development of capitalist institutions, the impact of climate change, and the measurement of economic inequality.
 Its bibliography is capacious and generous, including Angus Deaton and William Nordhaus, and Karl Polanyi and Maurice Dobb.

-If there is a glimmer of hope it is in the fact that some international institutions, such as the International Monetary Fund which once advocated characteristic neoliberal policies such as the liberalisation without regulation of capital flows, deregulation, creation of financial markets, and fiscal consolidation in all circumstances, have now begun to question these once sacrosanct policy positions, and the assumptions which underlay them.
+If there is a glimmer of hope it is in the fact that international institutions, such as the International Monetary Fund, which once advocated characteristic neoliberal policies such as the liberalisation of capital flows, deregulation and creation of financial markets, and fiscal consolidation in all circumstances, have now begun to question these once sacrosanct policy positions, and the assumptions which underlay them.

-There is now an urgency, may I suggest, to contest what remains as unhelpful, entrenched ideas of a failing paradigm of thought.
-The challenges of the next decade simply cannot be met with the old orthodoxies.
-Social cohesion is fracturing, fading, as inequalities in wealth, power and income are deepening, as labour becomes more precarious and our societies become increasingly divided between what is often lazily described as ‘the lucky’ and the ‘left out’, those on the street and those behind gates communities, between those who can access highly paid employment and those left to struggle on zero-hour contracts.
-Within the European Union, cohesion between the Member States has declined, to create a problem of connection and legitimacy with the European street, as we have allowed ourselves to become divided by a common, one size fits all macro-economic policy framework which pits creditor against debtor, and those with trade surpluses against those without, those in the North against those in the South.
+There is now an urgency, I suggest, to contest what remain entrenched ideas of a filing paradigm of thought.
+The challenges of the next decade cannot be met with the old orthodoxies.
+Social cohesion is fracturing fading inequalities in wealth, power and income are re-emerging, as labour becomes more precarious and our societies become increasingly divided between what is often lazily described as ‘the lucky’ and the ‘left out’, between those who can access highly paid employment and those left to struggle on zero-hour contracts.
+Within the European Union, cohesion between Member States has declined, as we have allowed ourselves to become divided by a common, one size fits all, macro-economic policy framework which pits creditor against debtor, and those with trade surpluses against those without.

-If William Hearn felt a moral impulse, drawn from a wide perspective in scholarship, to address the issues of his day, new challenges, surely those gifted today with the opportunity to do so might benefit from following his examples in our urgent times of change, and help recover the rich possibility of political economy and the prospect of better, more inclusive, sustainable policies for all our citizens of an ever more fragile world.
+If William Hearn felt a moral impulse, drawn from a wide perspective in scholarship, to address the issues of his day, new challenges, surely those gifted today with the opportunity to do so might benefit from following his examples in our urgent times of change, and help recover the rich possibilities of political economy and the prospect of better, more inclusive sustainable policies for all our citizens in an ever more fragile world.

 Go raibh míle maith agaibh go léir, agus go dté sibh slán.